 - Emergent layer (the tops of the highest trees)

-- Canopy layer (the branches and leaves of most of the rainforest trees; where most of the rainforest’s species are found)
+- Canopy layer (the branches and leaves of most of the rainforest’s trees.
+This is the layer in which the largest number of rainforest species are found)

-- Understory layer (small trees and shrubs able to live in low-light conditions)
+- Understory layer (small trees and shrubs that are able to live in low-light conditions)

 - Forest Floor layer (the dark, damp ground layer, where the rainforest’s largest animals are found)